zigasancin/wordpress-optimization-toolbox/plugins/shortpixel-image-optimiser/readme.txt

 * CMYK to RGB conversion.
 * Progressive JPEG is used whenever it leads to a smaller image.

-### lossy and lossless image compression ###
+### Lossy and Lossless image compression ###

-Both **lossy and lossless image compression** are available for the most common image types (JPG, PNG, GIF, WebP, and AVIF) plus PDF files.
+Both **Lossy and Lossless image compression** are available for the most common image types (JPG, PNG, GIF, WebP, and AVIF) plus PDF files.
-We also offer **glossy** JPEG compression which is a very high-quality lossy optimization algorithm.
+We also offer **Glossy** JPEG compression which is a very high-quality lossy optimization algorithm.
 Especially designed for photographers or for high-quality product pictures.
 Optimized images lead to a better user experience, improved PageSpeed Insights or GTmetrix results, higher Google PageRank, and more visitors.

 ### Convert WebP and AVIF Formats ###